 A certified public accountant system was introduced in Japan in 1948.
 The Securities and Exchange Act was promulgated in 1947, requiring companies that issue or solicit investment in shares, corporate bonds or other securities to submit reports.
-The issuer is required to obtain audit attestation from certified public accountants (CPAs) by the full overhaul of the 1948 Securities and Exchange Act (now the Financial Instruments and Exchange Act ("FIEA")) as well as the promulgation/enforcement of the Certified Public Accountants Act ("CPA Act").
+The issuer of listed securities is required to obtain audit attestation from certified public accountants (CPAs) by the full overhaul of the 1948 Securities and Exchange Act (now the Financial Instruments and Exchange Act (FIEA)) as well as the promulgation/enforcement of the Certified Public Accountants Act (CPA Act).